rmateeq/hydra-tutorial/04-types-ai.md

 - A parrot is acerous
 - A deer is non-acerous

 Before answering this question, let's discuss the approach.
 We need to look at different features to decide.
-These features could be color, number of legs, and horns, etc. And it happens that a horse is an **acerous**.
+These features could be color, number of legs, horns, etc. And it happens that a horse is an **acerous**.
 Why?
 Because a horse does not have either horns or antlers.
-Whereas, all the animals in non-acerous group have.
+Whereas, all the animals in the non-acerous group have.
 This demonstrates the process and capability of machine learning to learn something new by itself as new data emerges.

 Machine learning is further classified into different categories.
 Although, it is a vast developing debate, however, some popular approaches are listed below: